-The Shoalhaven water supply is designed to be secure but there will be times under prolonged drought conditions when Shoalhaven Water will be forced to restrict water usage in order to preserve the City’s supplies to meet essential needs.
-The water supply scheme and drought management is driven by defined trigger points based on consumption, storage and weather factors.
+Our water supply is designed to be secure but there will be times under prolonged drought conditions when Shoalhaven Water will be forced to restrict water usage in order to preserve the City’s supplies to meet essential needs.
+The water supply scheme and Council's Drought Management Plan is driven by defined trigger points based on consumption, storage and weather factors.

 In general terms water usage will involve restrictions on:

 - Garden and/or lawn watering (including new turf)

 - Use of sprinklers, drip irrigation and unattended hoses

 - Washing down paved areas or hard surfaces

 To find out water water related activities are restricted during water restrictions follow these links:

 Business Related Water Restriction Levels

 If you require the use of water for a specific purpose outside of the set restrictions, you must apply for a Special Variation.
 Approval to your request generally takes two working days.
 To apply for a Special Variation Request please follow the Related Link to your right.